zimmydev/varrocksquare/API.md

 ### Notes

-* The `following` field will be missing in the event that the returned user is *you*.
+* The `following` field will be missing in the event that the returned user is *you*, or you are not logged in.
 * The `avatar` and `bio` fields can be *missing* from the `profile` object in the event that the user has not set them.

 ## Logged-in User